duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 validation on destroy you need hook `before_destroy` where you can `errors.add` and `return false` so hook reverts.

+DO NOT USE VALIDATION FOR BUSINESS LOGIC (except validation for columns), FOR EXAMPLE DO NOT CREATE VALIDATION THAT AT LEAST ONE LOCATION USER SHOULD BE ADMIN.
+This is bad, since you need to follow that validation in all tests (and you can not destroy current location user, but you need to create another admin location user).
+BETTER IS TO USE SERVICES IN CONTROLLER ON UPDATE AND DESTROY result = UpdateOrDestroyLocationUser.new(current_user, current_location).update params

 # Hooks

 **NOTE THAT YOU SHOULD NOT USE HOOKS...
 Better is to just call a method where